adabarries/adabarries/README.md

 - 👋 Hi, I’m Ada! (she/her)
 - I’m relatively new to coding seriously, but it's something I've been wanting to learn and practive with for a good while now!
 - I’m currently learning basic Python, and a little bit of Ruby on the side.
-Also hoping to get into Ada Dev Academy (yes, same namesake.
-It's a coincidence.).
 - I love games, and at some point I'd like to make one.
-- You can reach me at @at-fieIds on twitter! (i replacing the L)
+- You can reach me either here or at @at-fieIds on twitter! (i replacing the L)

 <!---
 adabarries/adabarries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.